okta/okta-developer-docs/packages/@okta/vuepress-site/docs/concepts/brands/index.md

 ## What is multibrand customization?

-> **Note:** Multi-brand customization is available on both Okta Identity Engine and Okta Classic Engine.
+> **Note:** Multibrand customization is available on both Okta Identity Engine and Okta Classic Engine.

 Multibrand customizations allow customers to use one org to manage multiple brands and multiple custom domains.
 This drastically simplifies multi-tenant architectures, where customers used to have to create multiple orgs to satisfy branding requirements.
 Multibrand customizations allow orgs to create up to three custom domains (more upon request), which can be mapped to multiple sign-in pages, multiple sets of emails, error pages, and multiple versions of the Okta End User Dashboard.